corem96/php-git-exercises/README.md

-# php-git-exercises
+# php-git-exercises - Clean Code & OOP

-some php and git exercises
+This branch is for explore the concepts of clean code, OOP and design patterns using the bookstore example